-Gallery Duplex Dual Occupancy Lots comprise two individual residential dwellings, either detached or semi attached, on a single larger corner site within the subdivision development pattern, and areas of increased density such as the Town and Village Centres and Parkland Node Character Areas.
+Dual Occupancy Lots comprise two individual residential dwellings, either detached or semi attached, on a single larger corner site within the subdivision development pattern, and areas of increased density such as the Town and Village Centres and Parkland Node Character Areas.

-Gallery Dual Occupancy Duplex dwellings have distinct entries for each dwelling which may be located on different street frontages, creating a better consistent streetscape on both frontages.
+Dual Occupancy dwellings have distinct entries for each dwelling which may be located on different street frontages, creating a better consistent streetscape on both frontages.
 The garage for each dwelling may also be accessed from different sides of the building, such as a primary and secondary street or can be rear loaded.
-Gallery Dual Occupancy Duplex dwellings with rear access are to incorporate a primary pedestrian access from the street, where visitor parking may be located, and secondary access from the rear access way, lane or driveway.
+Dual Occupancy dwellings with rear access are to incorporate a primary pedestrian access from the street, where visitor parking may be located, and secondary access from the rear access way, lane or driveway.

-Gallery Dual Occupancy Duplex dwellings are suitable for all Character Areas.
-Gallery Dual Occupancy Duplex dwellings will be integrated and subject to a single DA.
-Gallery Dual Occupancy Duplex.
-Lots may be further subdivided.
-Lots are dual occupancy development meaning the development of two dwellings on a single allotment which may not be further subdivided.
+Dual Occupancy dwellings are suitable for all Character Areas.
+Dual Occupancy dwellings will be integrated and subject to a single DA.
+Dual Occupancy Lots may be further subdivided.